ahmadanwar93/fikri/_posts/birthday-baby.md

 ## Inspiration

 My goal for the data visualization is to blend data visualisation and graphic design, hence why the wacky design was chosen.
 I researched a lot on what graphics to use to represent birthdays, but I settled on tree rings.
 Tree rings can be used to determine the age of a tree, which is related to birthdays.
+Huge thanks to Naz for giving me feedbacks on this.

 ## More exploration